michele/finotto.org/content/post/moving-from-rails-to-go.md

 ### The honeymoon still hasn’t ended

-As you might have guessed, my love affair with Go is still going strong after even after a few years, it feels like a never-ending honeymoon.
+As you might have guessed, my love affair with Go is still going strong even after a few years, it feels like a never-ending honeymoon.

-These days, 90% of what I write is in Go, not because I blindly abide to it, but because I truly believe is the best tool for what I have to accomplish.
+These days, 90% of what I write is in Go, not because I blindly abide to it, but because I truly believe it is the best tool for what I have to accomplish.

 Go is such a versatile language and such a joy to use.
 I urge everyone to give it a try, I’m sure you’re going to love it or at least appreciate its elegance.